 How Does the NLRC Find Candidates?

 The NLRC is open to receiving applications from interested candidates and welcomes recommendations from PTA’s membership.
 As part of its role, members of the NLRC attend conferences, trainings and meetings at the national and state levels to take suggestions and observe PTA members in action.
-If you are interested in a leadership role, we invite you to complete our online form so we can stay in touch and inform you about our timeline and application process.
+If you would like to receive email reminders of upcoming deadlines for National PTA governance positions, you may join the NLRC email list.

 Where Can Interested Candidates Serve?